MSFTserver/TipBot/README.md

     (you can add more coins by following this format and using the `exampleTipper.js` file in `/bot/modules`)

-3) setup the wallets config file
+3) set up the wallets config file

     1) In most cases, your wallets data folder can be found in `%appdata%`